High mountain tour: Special requirements

 In glaciated terrain the risk of crevasses means that even technically easy walks require the use of rope, crampons, and ice axes as well as knowledge of safety and rescue techniques.
 Techniques and equipment include crevasse rescue gear, the T-anchor, the ice screw, and snow protection.
 Walking with a rope requires a roped team to be formed and makes trekking alone dangerous.
 A greater level of fitness and height acclimatization is needed, especially for mountain tours in very high altitudes such as the Himalayas, the Karakoram or the Andes, which reach elevations of over 6,000 metres above sea level (and temperatures can be very low).

-The more difficult 'classic high mountain tours' require not just sure-footedness and a head for heights but also the ability to handle basic rock and ice climbing and/or mixed climbing techniques.
+The more difficult 'classic high mountain tours' require the ability to handle basic rock and ice climbing and/or mixed climbing techniques.

 The dangers and problems presented by high mountain touring, are caused less by the actual technical difficulty of climbing than by the (often rapidly changing) external conditions.
 The description of the requirements of a tour with the aid of climbing grade scales is therefore problematic.
 As a result, such scales attempt to take into account to a greater extent the severity of a route or its fitness requirements.
 An example of an established rating system for Alpinism is the SAC Mountain and High Mountain Tour Scale.

 Map reading and the ability to read the weather may also be important in high mountain touring.
 When snow falls a knowledge of avalanche behavior is necessary, even in the summer months.
 High Alpine terrain is currently subject to a particularly high degree of change in terms of glacier retreat and climate change, which can both increase or decrease the difficulty and dangers of high mountain touring.